Derivations of Leavitt path algebra: The Structure of the Module of Outer Derivations

 \begin{corollary} Let $K$ be a field, for the vector space $HH^1(L_K(\Gamma))$ of outer derivation of the Leavitt path algebra $L_K(\Gamma)$, we have

-\end{corollary} \begin{proof} Indeed, if the graph $\Gamma$ has at least one directed cycle (say) $\m{c}$ we then have infinite number of derivations $\D_{\m{c}}$, $\D_{\m{cc}}$, $\D_{\m{ccc}}$, etc. According to Theorem \ref{genthm} there are no relations between those derivations.
-Further, if the graph $\Gamma$ does not contain directed cycles but it has at least one path (say) $\m{p}$ such that $|\m{p}| = \infty$, then from Theorem \ref{genthm} it follows that, every its edge (say) $e$ gives the non-zero derivation $\D_{ee^*}$.
+\end{corollary} \begin{proof} Indeed, let the graph $\Gamma$ has at least one directed cycle (say) $\m{c}$.
+By Theorem \ref{genthm}, $HH^1(L_K(\Gamma))$ has infinitely many generators of form $\D_{\m{c}}$, $\D_{\m{cc}}$, $\D_{\m{ccc}}$, \textit{etc.} Further, if the graph $\Gamma$ does not contain directed cycles but it has at least one path (say) $\m{p}$ such that $|\m{p}| = \infty$, then from Theorem \ref{genthm} it follows that every its edge (say) $e$ gives the non-zero derivation $\D_{ee^*}$.
 Finally, if the graph $\Gamma$ is finite and it does not contain directed cycles, then by Theorem \ref{genthm}, we have no non-zero derivations. \end{proof}

-We conclude this section with the following example. \begin{example}[{\bf Derivations of Leavitt algebra}] Let $K$ be a commutative ring.
-We already know that the Leavitt algebra $L_K(1,\ell)$ of order $\ell$ arise as Leavitt path algebra of a graph $\Omega(\ell)$ which has only one vertex and $\ell$ edges $e_1,\ldots, e_\ell$.